 "RSS regards 130 cr population of India as Hindu society"

 RSS chief Mohan Bhagwat on Wednesday said the Sangh regards the 130 crore population of India as Hindu society, irrespective of their religion and culture.
-Irrespective of religion and culture, people who have the nationalistic spirit and respect the culture of Bharat and its heritage are Hindus and RSS considers the 130 crore people of the country as Hindus.
+Irrespective of religion and culture, people who have the nationalistic spirit and respect the culture of the country and its heritage are Hindus, and RSS considers the 130 crore people of the country as Hindus, he said.

+"Entire society is ours and the Sangh aims to build such a united society," he said.
+When Sangh says Hindu, it includes those who believe India is their motherland, love India, its people, water, land, animals and forests and reflects in their lives, the countrys great traditions and culture, in which the whole creation is looked at with friendliness and their welfare is cared for, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)